Starting date: January 2021

 Work Programme

-The overarching aim of the Hormones Team (HorM) is to advance research on the role of hormones and metabolism in cancer etiology, building on established molecular epidemiology studies on hormone-dependent cancers.
+The overarching aim of the Hormones and Metabolism Team (HorM) is to advance research on the role of hormones and metabolism in cancer etiology, building on established molecular epidemiology studies on hormone-dependent cancers.

 Within this context, HorM will:

-- identify modifiable risk factors, with a particular emphasis on body fatness, obesity, and metabolic health, associated with circulating concentrations of cancer-associated biomarkers, specific to different populations, which can be used to support local, targeted initiatives aimed at cancer prevention.
+- investigate the link between modifiable risk factors, with a particular emphasis on body fatness, obesity, and metabolic health, and circulating concentrations of cancer-associated biomarkers, specific to different populations, to support local, targeted initiatives aimed at cancer prevention.

-This research programme largely relies on the application of cutting-edge laboratory-based technologies to large-scale epidemiological studies, with two different approaches: (i) collaborations with existing cohorts in high-income settings; and (ii) development of targeted population-based studies to better understand population-specific risk factors, in countries in epidemiological transition.
+This research programme largely relies on the application of cutting-edge laboratory-based technologies to large-scale epidemiological studies, with two different approaches: (i) collaborations with existing cohorts in high-income settings, and (ii) the development of population-based studies to investigate population-specific risk factors, in countries in epidemiological transition (breast cancer case–control studies in Morocco, South Africa, and Latin America; cross-sectional study on obesity and metabolic health in Afghanistan).
 Crucial support for the activities of HorM is provided by the laboratory facilities that have been specifically tailored to the application of novel molecular technologies to epidemiological studies.

 Technological development is also a major focus of HorM and is crucial to support evolving research.